-Purpose of the Virtual Information Session
+Purpose of the Virtual Open House

-- Consult with Indigenous communities, and engage with members of the public, and regulatory authorities regarding the proposed pipeline route, potential impacts, and proposed mitigations. - Provide an opportunity for these individuals and any affected landowners and the general public to review the proposed Project, and to ask any questions and/or provide comments to representatives from Enbridge Gas and Stantec.
+- Provide a safe alternative to an in-person meeting due to the on-going COVID-19 pandemic. - Consult with Indigenous communities, and engage with members of the public, and regulatory authorities regarding the proposed pipeline route, potential impacts, and proposed mitigations. - Provide an opportunity for these individuals and any affected landowners and the general public to review the proposed Project, and to ask any questions and/or provide comments to representatives from Enbridge Gas and Stantec. - Print copies of these Open House Materials are also available for in-person review at the following locations - Township of Bonnechere Valley, 49 Bonnechere Street, Eganville (Municipal Office) - Township of Admaston/Bromley, 477 Stone Road, R.R.2, Renfrew (Municipal Office) - North Algona Wilberforce Township, 1091 Shaw Woods Road, Eganville (Municipal Office)